AdamLaurie/sjcam/README.md

 At some point, it would be nice to have a GUI.

-Need to add video start/stop...
+Need to add GET option to video start/stop...

 Need to fix camera directory to show file sizes, dates etc. (strange problem with BS4)